-In 2021, we launched the design and installation of over 480 kW of solar panels on two multifamily buildings in Washington, DC.
+In 2022, we completed the design and installation of over 480 kW of solar panels on two multifamily buildings in Washington, DC.
 We project the system to produce over 670,000 kWh annually, avoiding over 474,000 kg of CO2e emissions, equivalent to planting over 7,800 tree seedlings each year.
 At 3801 Connecticut, the electricity produced by these panels will provide approximately 20% of the total building's annual electricity usage.
-We are excited to have these systems come online this September.
+We continue to evaluate opportunities for installation of on-site renewable energy, factoring in shading, available space, market conditions, return-on-investment, rebates and transferable tax credits, etc.